ollipal/botafar/README.md

 pip install --upgrade botafar
 ```

-On some Debian based operating systems such as Raspberry Pi OS, on you need to have [libSRTP](https://github.com/cisco/libsrtp) and the other related network dependencies installed to be installed as well: `sudo apt install libnss3 libnspr4 libsrtp2-1 -y`
+On some Debian based operating systems such as Raspberry Pi OS, on you need to have [libSRTP](https://github.com/cisco/libsrtp) and other related network dependencies installed to be installed as well: `sudo apt install libnss3 libnspr4 libsrtp2-1 -y`

 2. Modify **main.py**: